1 Week in Azerbaijan: A Budget Guide to the Land of Fire

 Day 2: Sheki

-If you’re short on time, you can take the overnight bus to Sheki.
-When I was there, the trains were still not running due to COVID (but now in 2023 I hear they’ve been restarted.
-Maybe.).
+If you’re short on time (this is a guide for just 1 week after all), you can take the overnight bus to Sheki.
+When I was there, the trains were still not running due to COVID (but now in 2024 I hear they’ve been restarted).

 I took the overnight bus and it cost 8 AZN / 4.4 EUR.
-It’s not the most comfortable and gets to Sheki before sunrise, so unless you want to save a day, get on the early morning bus.
+It’s not the most comfortable and gets to Sheki before sunrise, so unless you want to save a day, get on the early morning bus instead.

 What to see?